 Holyoke currently maintains two shelters and one drug treatment program for its homeless.
 The largest of the three is a 28-unit family shelter on Oak Street.

 Sullivan’s anonymous aide reported that Sullivan has filed an order with the city council to encourage residents not to donate to panhandlers, as they may be struggling with drug addictions, and to donate money in other ways.

-“Our Chief of Police Anthony Scott has told us that they did a recent survey of 9 panhandlers.
+“Our Chief of Police Anthony Scott has told us that they did a recent survey of nine panhandlers.
 All nine have substance problems, and eight happened to be heroin; one was using crack cocaine, and only one sought help,” the aide said. “[Scott] says there’s more outreach he wants to do, and the basic premise is, he does not want to see people give money to panhandlers because in his mind, that funds the drug problem which is well known in the city of Holyoke,” the aide continued.

 The aide also added that Scott reported to Sullivan and the City Council, urging them to consider that a traffic barrier would potentially “open us up to a lawsuit from the ACLU.”

-“Michael Sullivan is currently working out the issue and talking to advocates who work with the homeless and panhandlers, as well as the county sherrif’s office,” Sullivan’s aide said.
+“Michael Sullivan is currently working out the issue and talking to advocates who work with the homeless and panhandlers, as well as the county sheriff’s office,” Sullivan’s aide said.
 “For the most part, what we’ve come to grips with is that it’s a recognized freedom of speech to be out in public and ask for money this way.”

 Editor’s note: An earlier version of this article stated that Worcester would have to pay out $40,000 in legal fees.
 The actual figure is $400,000.
 It also stated that the ACLU settled two cases that they actually won.